thetizzo/git-cop/README.md

     diminishing the productivity of the team.
 - Use emojis to help identify the types of comments added during the review process:
   - Generally, an emoji should prefix all feedback.
 Format: `<emoji> <feedback>`.
-  - :tea: - Signifies you are reviewing the pull request.
+  - :tea: (`:tea:`) - Signifies you are reviewing the pull request.
 This is *non-blocking* and is meant to be informational.
 Useful when reading over a pull request with a large number of commits, reviewing complex code, requires additional testing by the reviewer, etc.
-  - :star: - Signifies code that is liked, favorited, remarkable, etc. This feedback is *non- blocking* and is always meant to be positive/uplifting.
+  - :star: (`:star:`) - Signifies code that is liked, favorited, remarkable, etc. This feedback is *non-blocking* and is always meant to be positive/uplifting.
-  - :information_source: - Signifies informational feedback that is *non-blocking*.
+  - :information_source: (`:information_source:`) - Signifies informational feedback that is
+    *non-blocking*.
 Can also be used to let one know you are done reviewing but haven't approved yet (due to feedback that needs addressing), rebasing a pull request and then merging, waiting for a blocking pull request to be resolved, status updates to the pull request, etc.
-  - :thought_balloon: - Signifies inquisitive intent that is *non-blocking*.
+  - :thought_balloon: (`:thought_balloon:`) - Signifies inquisitive intent that is *non-blocking*.
     Useful when asking questions and/or probing deeper into implementation details to learn more.
-  - :abc: - Signifies detection of a mispelling with suggested correction.
+  - :abc: (`:abc:`) - Signifies detection of a mispelling with suggested correction.
 This is *blocking* feedback that is easy to correct.
-  - :art: - Signifies an issue with code style and/or code quality.
-This can be *blocking* or *non- blocking* feedback but is feedback generally related to the style/quality of the code, implementation details, and/or alternate solutions worth considering.
+  - :art: (`:art:`) - Signifies an issue with code style and/or code quality.
+This can be *blocking* or *non-blocking* feedback but is feedback generally related to the style/quality of the code, implementation details, and/or alternate solutions worth considering.
-  - :bulb: - Indicates a helpful tip or trick for improving the code.
+  - :bulb: (`:bulb:`) - Indicates a helpful tip or trick for improving the code.
 This can be *blocking* or *non-blocking* feedback and is left up to the author to decide (generally, it is a good idea to address and resolve the feedback).
-  - :bow: - Indicates thankfulness of the feedback received.
+  - :bow: (`:bow:`) - Indicates thankfulness of the feedback received.
 This is *non-blocking* and always meant as a response to helpful feedback.
-  - :white_check_mark: - Signifies approval of pull request.
-The author can rebase onto `master` and delete the feature branch at this point.
+  - :white_check_mark: (`:white_check_mark:`) - Signifies approval of pull request.
+The author can
+    rebase onto `master` and delete the feature branch at this point.
 - Use face-to-face communication if a pull request's written discussion gets lengthy/noisy.
 - Create new tasks/actions if additional features are discovered during a code review to avoid delaying the finishing of the code review.
 Return to reviewing the pull request afterwards once